sratilai/paper/README.md

 A. Markov's article on Pushkin's Eugene Onegin in which he applies statistic analytical tool known as the "Markov chain"
-- [Brian Hayes: First Links in the Markov Chain](http://www.americanscientist.org/libraries/documents/201321152149545-2013-03Hayes.pdf)
+- [Brian Hayes: First Links in the Markov Chain](http://www.americanscientist.org/libraries/documents/201321152149545-2013-03Hayes.pdf) and Vladimir Propp's classical study The Motphology of the Folktale.